Famous tech YouTuber has side gig as Ultimate Frisbee pro

 So far, however, the league hasn’t done much to leverage Brownlee’s fame.

-“I’m not going to say it hasn’t been a thought,” team owner Barbara Thomas said.
+“I’m not going to say it hasn’t been a thought,” team owner Barbara Stevens said.
 “He is a professional player for the New York Empire.
 That is my requirement for him: to show up at games ready to play Ultimate.
 I know people think I’m crazy, but I’m not going to change my philosophy.”

 Brownlee didn’t play in undefeated New York’s playoff win over Toronto on Sunday at its home field, a tiny football stadium in suburban Westchester County that’s also used by Monroe College.